 Get the Conversation Started

 Every financial situation is unique, especially when you have multiple sources of income.
-On top of a job, you may have BAH, basic pay, self-employment income or GI Bill funds in the mix.
+On top of a job, you may have BAH, basic pay, self-employment income, VA disability income or GI Bill funds in the mix.
 The best way to find out exactly where you stand when it comes to VA home loan approval is to contact your lender.
-SoCal VA Homes is your first choice for Veteran housing because we are 100% committed to helping active duty and retired service members make the most of their military benefits.
+SoCal VA Homes is your first choice for Veterans buying their ideal home because we are 100% committed to helping active duty and retired service members make the most of their military benefits.
+Call 949-268-7742 today and let us help you on your journey!